ebradley12/Band-Camp-Tracker/README.md

-# **Band Camp Tracker Project**
+# **Band Scout Project**

 ---

 ## **Overview**

-The **Band Camp Tracker** is a data-driven project designed to provide insights into trending genres and artists in the music industry.
+Our **Band Scout Project** is a data-driven project designed to provide insights into trending genres and artists in the music industry.
 By addressing the challenges of identifying trends in a fragmented and complex market, this project helps uncover what genres are popular and which artists are gaining traction before they become mainstream.

 The solution regularly collects and processes sales and genre data from the BandCamp platform, presenting it via a dashboard and automated reports and alerts.